k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 - Job 2 with AFFINITY=Node1_LogicalId2
 - Job 3 with AFFINITY=Node1_LogicalId3

-Note that if no empty slot is left in the pool and a new Job has been allocated to it, the Job remains in WAITING status.
-Users can see this node in the trace but not in the log.
+Note that if no empty slot is left in the pool and a new Job has been allocated to it, the Job remains in WAITING status until a processing slot is available.

 ## Cluster Configuration